 - Accept HFS Contract Offer

-Attend an Information Session, held during Parents and Family Weekend, to learn more about the process.
-The Assignment Office will also be present at the Off-Campus Housing Fair to answer questions.
-Students are also encouraged and welcome to stop by the Assignment Office to learn more about the process.
+Attend an Information Session, Webinar, or stop by a Tabling Event to learn more about the process.
+The Housing Assignment Office will also be at both Housing Fairs to answer questions regarding housing options for upper-class students.
+Students are also encouraged to contact the Housing Assignment Office to learn more about the process.

 Upper-class students have many housing options to consider!
 Review the available housing options and associated room rates to determine which housing option meets your need and fits your budget.
 Posted room rates are for the current academic year.
-The room rates for the 2019-2020 academic year will be approved in February by the Board of Trustees; you should assume that there will be a rate increase (a good estimate would be 3-5%).
+The room rates for the 2022-2023 academic year will be approved in either in February/March by the Board of Trustees; you should assume that there will be a rate increase (a good estimate would be 3-5%).

 Upper-class student housing options (roommate requests that can be entered):